The Home of the Friendless

 The Home of the Friendless is a building in St. Louis, Missouri, listed on the National Register of Historic Places.
-An elder care facility, it is at 4431 South Broadway.
+It was acquired by Charlotte Charless in 1853 to house "destitute and suffering females", focusing on elderly women and widows with no means of support, and served in that role for over 160 years.

-The Home of the Friendless was described in 1882 as an "institution for friendless old ladies", on what was then Carondelet Road.
+The Home was described in 1882 as an "institution for friendless old ladies", on what was then Carondelet Road.
 An 1869 court case addressed whether it could be taxed.

 The Missouri Advisory Council on Historic Preservation considered it for National Register listing in 2015.

-History

 In 1847, a "Home for the Friendless" was built in New York City.